The form of the ghdl command is

 - Supply the standard packages and the following additional package:

 std_logic_arith.
-The package is a slight variation of a definitely not standard but widely mis-used package.
+This package is a slight variation of a definitely not standard but widely misused package.

 To avoid errors, you must use the same IEEE library for all units of your design, and during elaboration.

 Add DIRECTORY to the end of the list of directories to be searched for library files.
 A library is searched in DIRECTORY and also in DIRECTORY/LIB/vVV (where LIB is the name of the library and VV the vhdl standard).

 The WORK library is always searched in the path specified by the

 --workdiroption, or in the current directory if the latter option is not specified.